 Directions

-- Place a Napoelon Grills Cast Iron Griddle inside your Napoleon P500RSIB-3 Gas Grill.
+Place a Napoleon Grills Cast Iron Griddle inside your Napoleon P500RSIB-3 Gas Grill.
 Turn the burners under the griddle to high.
 Turn the burner on the opposite side to low.
 Place an ATBBQ wire rack on the side opposite the griddle.
 Fill a medium sized pot, the wider the better, with water about 3”-4” deep.
 Cover with a lid.
 Place on the infrared side burner and turn the heat to high.
-When it comes to a boil, remove the lid, lower the heat and stabilize the water temperature around 180ºF.
+When it comes to a boil, remove the lid, lower the heat, and stabilize the water temperature around 180ºF.

 - Melt the beef tallow on the griddle, then place the steak on top.
 Cook until fully seared, then flip and repeat.
 When the steak is as seared as you like it, transfer it to the wire rack on the opposite side of the grill, close the lid and let cook to an internal temperature of 125ºF (medium rare).
 Turn all burners to medium heat.

-- While the steak is cooking, make the hollandaise.
-First melt the butter and bring it to 175ºF.
+While the steak is cooking, make the hollandaise.
+First, melt the butter and bring it to 175ºF.

-Combine the egg yolks, warm water, lemon juice and hot sauce in a pint sized mason jar.
+Combine the egg yolks, warm water, lemon juice, and hot sauce in a pint sized mason jar.
 Blitz with an immersion blender and leave the blender running as you slowly pour a thin stream of melted butter into the yolk mixture until all of the butter is incorporated.

 - Transfer the mixture to a bowl.
 Place the bowl over a pot of warm water to keep the hollandaise warm.
 The bowl should not be touching the water.
 Whisk occasionally and thin with more warm water, as needed.